Ali Allawi: Background

 Allawi was born in Baghdad in 1947 but spent most of his life in exile.
 He first left Iraq in 1958.
 His family had been deeply involved in the politics of the kingdom but found themselves on the wrong side of the 14th of July revolution.
 After the Ba'ath Party came to power in 1968, Allawi knew a return to Iraq would be impossible.
 He opposed Saddam Hussein's rule from afar.
-He went to school in the UK and graduated from MIT in the United States with a BSc in Civil Engineering.
+He went to school in the United Kingdom and graduated from MIT in the United States with a BSc in Civil Engineering.
 After completing an MBA from Harvard University he worked in international development for the World Bank.
 He co-founded the Arab International Finance merchant bank in 1978.
 In 1992 he founded the Fisa Group which manages hedge funds.
 Between 1999 and 2002 he was a Senior Associate at St Antony's College, Oxford.

 Later work

-In January 2007 The Independent published an article by Allawi outlining a blueprint for peace in Iraq.
+In January 2007, The Independent published an article by Allawi outlining a blueprint for peace in Iraq.
 Allawi recommended devolution within Iraq, economic and political regional integration in the Middle East, and the setting up of independent boards to oversee reconstruction and security issues.
 The article was praised by Independent commentator Patrick Cockburn, who argued that it was "by far the most perceptive analysis of the extent of the disaster in his country, and how it might best be resolved.
 It is in sharp contrast to the ill-thought-out maunderings of experts and officials devising fresh policies in the White House and Downing Street".
 Allawi has since written The Occupation of Iraq: Winning the War, Losing the Peace and The Crisis of Islamic Civilization.
 Both books were well received by critics and the reading public.
 The New York Times Book Review called The Occupation of Iraq "...the most comprehensive historical account of the disastrous aftermath of the American Invasion.